-The layout shown above are suggested layouts.
-Not all 579's are equipped the same way (e.g. fuel tanks may be moved further forward or aft, APU/no-APU, etc).
-And some 579's don't have the side skirts.
+NOTE: The layout is approximate to give you an idea of where the LEDs may be able to be mounted.
+Not all trucks are equipped the same way (e.g. fuel tanks may be moved further forward or aft, APU/no-APU, etc).
 You may need to adjust your mounting locations.
 The goal is to provide a smooth even glow all around the truck.
 And to avoid dead spots of light.